Healthcare Management Underpinning Personal Growth

 Proactive MeasuresIntroduction of the Resilience Program

 Based on the understanding that employee health influences labor productivity, MARUI GROUP introduced the Resilience Program in February 2016.
-This program encourages employees to develop lifestyle patterns that increase their energy with regard to their body (diet, exercise, and sleep), mood, thinking, and mental state.
+This program encourages employees to develop lifestyle patterns that increase their energy with regard to their body (with a focus on diet, exercise, and sleep habits), mood, mental state, and thinking.
 The program is currently being directed at upper level managers, who have a large impact on the corporate culture.

 Proactive MeasuresActivities of the Healthcare Management Project Team